pwnwiki/webappurls/README.md

 /wp-admin/
 /wsman
 /xampp/

-# other tricks
-# Add a ~ to any .php you see.
-# Also add # to any .php you see; example wp-config.php# (for all the emacs users that somehow are still alive)
-# Add .bak or .old after any .php you see (Or replace .php with them) - may still get preprocessed though. e.g. index.php --> index.php.old, index.bak etc.
-# Try .phps for php source, alternate naming convention
-#Some places still use test.domain.tld for testing new configurations before deploying, may have different access controls that allow you to see directory listings, etc

 ```

+# Other Tricks

++ Add a ~ to any .php you see.
++ Also add # to any .php you see; example wp-config.php# (for all the emacs users that somehow are still alive)
++ Add .bak or .old after any .php you see (Or replace .php with them) - may still get preprocessed though. e.g. index.php --> index.php.old, index.bak etc.
++ Try .phps for php source, alternate naming convention
++ Some places still use test.domain.tld for testing new configurations before deploying, may have different access controls that allow you to see directory listings, etc